 Packet chaining allows the transmission of data that exceeds the maximum size of a single advertising packet, which in this case is 254 bytes.
 This happens by splitting the information into multiple packets and then transmitting these in a sequence, forming a chain.

 In a chained advertising sequence, each packet (except the last one) points to the next packet.
-This is achieved by including an auxiliary pointer (AuxPtr) in the header that directs the observer to the next packet’s location and timing on the secondary channel.
-Consequently, the observer device follows these pointers from one packet to the next, reassembling the complete data set from the chain of packets.
+This is achieved by including an auxiliary pointer (AuxPtr) in the header that directs the Scanner to the next packet’s location and timing on the secondary channel.

 4. Versatile Broadcasting